Knew Health • September 2, 2022

 • More than half of U.S. adults (around 47 million people) could benefit from cholesterol medication or are currently taking it.

-Simply put, it’s a widespread, serious public health issue.
+Simply put, it's a widespread, serious public health concern that affects millions of families across our Community.

 How Can You Prevent High Cholesterol?